As mentioned in the previous post previous post in the Symmetric-key cryptosystems, both the sender and receiver use the same key - a secret key.

 Cipher Block Chaining (CBC)

-CBC was designed to eliminate pattern attack problem of ECB
+CBC was designed to eliminate the pattern attack problem of ECB

 Propagating Cipher Block Chaining (PCBC)